macitpros/wm-silnite/README.md

 This means...
 * MRT could be out-of-date
-* Gatekeeper could be out-of-date
+* XProtect Remediator could be out-of-date
 * XProtect could be out-of-date
 * Other updates from `softwareupdate` are available and will be listed

 **If unable to check for updates, shows informational warning (exit 20)** Includes report of installed versions:
 * MRT
-* Gatekeeper
+* XProtect Remediator
 * XProtect